© Anne Emond, Naissance, 2009

 In collaboration with the Cinéma Moderne, Vidéographe presents a program of four short fiction films by Anne Émond, who will be on-site to show her work and answer questions from the public.

 Plus rien ne vouloir, L’ordre des choses, Naissance et Sophie Lavoie follow the intimacy of four different protagonists in a unique way.
 Themes of death, loss, and hope are at the heart of this program, which stands out for the vulnerability of its characters.

-The screening concludes with a convivial gathering where the public can enjoy a drink offered by Vidéographe.
+The screening concludes with a convivial moment where ticket holders can enjoy a drink offered by Vidéographe.